 Embracing the Fiji Way

 In Fiji, as in all our travels, our goal is to really get to know the local culture rather than just visit as a tourist.
 Bridge the Gap shares this same vision and it was very welcoming to be able to participate with real people in a real village.
-We made friends, learned about their traditions and respectfully followed these traditions as guests.
-There were no natives serving us drinks on platters or other resort/Disney-inspired representations of their culture.
-We were there and worked along side them to prepare meals, wear their traditional clothing and learn their phrases.
-We were able to help in a couple construction projects, learn about the medicinal uses of the plants, fish with them and more.
-We also laughed a lot with them, played games and volleyball and spent many hours on the kava mat.
+We made friends, learned about their traditions, and respectfully followed these traditions as guests.
+No natives were serving us drinks on platters or other resort/Disney-inspired representations of their culture.
+We were there and worked alongside them to prepare meals, wear their traditional clothing, and learn their phrases.
+We were able to help in a couple of construction projects, learn about the medicinal uses of the plants, fish with them, and more.
+We also laughed a lot with them, played games and volleyball, and spent many hours on the kava mat.

 Kava